harmsel/ImmersiveEnvironments/README.md

 ## Quickstart Arduino Mac (& Windows)
 ### install Arduino Software
-Download and install Arduino IDE (not the online IDE/web editor) https://www.arduino.cc/en/Main/Software
+1. Download and install Arduino IDE (not the online IDE/web editor) https://www.arduino.cc/en/Main/Software
-MAC: Move the file  ‘Arduino’ to ‘Apps’
+- MAC: Move the file  ‘Arduino’ to ‘Apps’
-Start Arduino from Applications
+- Start Arduino IDE from 'Applications'

-### Set UI to Englisch
-* To be more inline with documentation here and online
+- To be more inline with documentation here and online:
-* Go to 'Arduino' → ' Preferences
+- Go to 'Arduino' → ' Preferences
-* Pick “Editor language:” use ‘english’
+- Pick “Editor language:” use ‘English’

+### Check if it all works (you can use this in the future too)
-* Connect board (USB cable)
+1. Connect board (USB cable)
-* select board: Arduino MICRO from the dropdown.
+- select board: Arduino MICRO from the dropdown.
 You should see the port: /dev/cu.usbmodem*** or simular (Windows = Com port)

-### Upload your code
-* File → examples→ Basic → Blink
+- File → examples→ Basic → Blink
-* Compile and upload: you can use  ‘Command - U'
+- Compile and upload: you can use  ‘Command - U'
-* If you see 'Done uploading' it worked!
+- If you see 'Done uploading' and a blinking LED on the Micro, it works!

-### ADJUST the Blink code
-* The blue led on the board is blinking (1 second/1 second)
-* Change the frequency of the blinking led in the code, upload again.
-Can you see the difference?

 ### Connecting sensors & Actuators
 ![](images/proMicro.jpg)